desflaherty/Unicorn_issue_tracker/README.md

 * AWS_ACCESS_KEY_ID | <my aws_access_key_id>
 * AWS_SECRET_ACCESS_KEY | <my aws_secret_access_key>

-# Terminal
+*Terminal*
 * pip install gunicorn, this will run the application
-* pip3 freeze --local > requirements.txt ( Creates a .txt file which tells Heroku what dependencies the project is using)
+* pip3 freeze --local > requirements.txt (Creates a .txt file which tells Heroku what dependencies the project is using)
 * echo web: gunicorn.wsgi:application > Procfile (Tells Heroku that this project is a web app and what to run)
 * git add .
 * git commit -m 'message'
 * git push
 * https://bugissue-tracker.herokuapp.com

+## Running locally

+* Clone the respository found here https://github.com/desflaherty/Unicorn_issue_tracker
+* Install the applictions found in the requirements file https://github.com/desflaherty/Unicorn_issue_tracker/blob/master/requirements.txt
+* In settings.py uncomment import env to import the env.py file

+### Env.py
+Create an env.py file and enter the following with your own keys. import os os.environ.setdefault('SECRET_KEY', <'secret key'>) os.environ.setdefault("STRIPE_PUBLISHABLE", <'stripe publishable key'>) os.environ.setdefault("STRIPE_SECRET", <'stripe secret key'>) os.environ.setdefault("AWS_ACCESS_KEY_ID", <aws_access_key_id) os.environ.setdefault("AWS_SECRET_ACCESS_KEY","<aws_secret_access_key>") os.environ.setdefault("DATABASE_URL","<database_url>")

+### Stripe
+Set up an account https://stripe.com/ie and create an account.
+* Dashboard > Developers > API keys to locate your API key
+* Take note of your publishable and secret key that gets entered into the env.py file locally and Heroku settings
+* For stripe payment use the fake credit card number 4242424242424242

+## Credits
+* Background image was sourced from https://unsplash.com/
+* Images used for the graphs were sourced from https://www.flaticon.com/
+* https://stackoverflow.com/ was used for coding issues
+* The slack forum was used for discussion with students on various topics during project development